LittleWalter/up/README.md

     Navigate <code>up</code> the Directory Tree with Ease | Bash & Zsh Navigation Script
 </h1>

-`up` is a Bash and Zsh-compatible script designed to simplify navigating up the directory tree to parent directories.
-Quickly jump multiple levels, autocomplete subdirectory names, and even handle Unicode paths—all in a simple command!
+`up` is a Bash and Zsh script that takes the hassle out of navigating to parent directories.
+Effortlessly jump multiple levels, autocomplete subdirectory names, or harness powerful regex-based matching for precise and flexible navigation—all in a single, intuitive command!

-Say adiós to typing `cd ..` repeatedly and streamline your workflow with `up`.
+Easily handle:
+- **Tab Completion**: Quickly autocomplete parent or subdirectory names
+- **Regex Patterns**: Find directories that start, end, or partially match your search, with options for case-insensitive matching.
+- **Unicode Paths**: Works with directories containing non-Latin characters like `フォルダ/`, `🚀/`, `नमस्ते/`, or `مرحبا/`.

+Kiss tedious `cd ..` chains goodbye!

 ![Animation showing the up script in action](assets/up_example_use_animation.gif "See `up` in action!")